ecmwf/earthkit-data/docs/guide/sources.rst

 .. py:function:: from_source("file-pattern", pattern, *args, **kwargs)

-  The ``file-pattern`` data source will build paths from the pattern specified, using the other arguments to fill the pattern.
+  The ``file-pattern`` source will build paths from the pattern specified, using the other arguments to fill the pattern.
 Each argument can be a list to iterate and create the cartesian product of all lists.
   Then each file is read in the same ways as with :ref:`file source <data-sources-file>`.